Samkth123/KTH-md/Growth/Session 1/Chapter 1 Introduction - the trouble with growth.md

 Inorganic growth such as mergers have additional challenges ex integration.

-Businesses that fail to manage grow
+Businesses that fail to manage growth become its victims

+Managers and owners who anticipate and manage challenges of growth give themselves the best chance of ensuring that the growth is secure and sustainable